immidb/idb/how_to.md

 <a id="send-an-sms-text"></a>
 ### Send an SMS Text
 An SMS text (typical phone text) can be sent if the Admin / Twilio has been set up by the database admin.
+See [Admin / How to Set Up SMS Texting](https://immidb.net/how_to_admin.html#user-content-twilio-setup).

 There are 2 ways in which an SMS Text can be sent.
 ##### Send an SMS Text from the Nav Bar